GDGCatania/GDG_Avatar_PWA/README.md

-# GDG-Avatar
+# GDG/WTM Avatar and Sign generator
-This tool allows user to create GDG (Google Developer Group) avatar and signature.
+A tool for creating GDG (Google Developer Group) and WTM (Women Techmakers) avatars and email signatures.

 ## Install